 Because planning for a family meeting can sometimes take several months, and the meetings themselves are best hosted in-person, we encourage you to take affirmative steps now if holding a family meeting is one of your goals for 2021.

-To take the first step, contact your CCM advisor.
+To take the first step, contact your CCM advisor or request a conversation.
 For more information on preparing for a family meeting, visit: carlsoncap.com/articles/you-considered-a-family-meeting/.